 Each year over 500 animals are processed by the Coronado police and PAWS.
 That’s a lot of dogs and cats.
 Each side of the City/PAWS partnership has its own specific responsibilities, but both sides of the partnership are equally dedicated to making sure these responsibilities are fulfilled.
 Sometimes it does “take a village.”
 And our Village has gotten this one right.
 The partnership of the City of Coronado and PAWS is clearly what is best for our animals and for our community.

 Relinquishing Your Cat or Dog

-If you can no longer care for your cat or dog, you can relinquish (give up ownership) your pet to the Coronado Animal Care Facility (ACF).
+If you can no longer care for your cat or dog, you can relinquish (give up ownership) your pet to the Coronado Animal Care Facility (CACF).

 Please note following important information:

-*Exception to residence rule: Pets who were adopted from the Coronado ACF or PAWS of Coronado.
+- *Exception to residence rule: Pets who were adopted from the CACF or PAWS of Coronado.
 (All other San Diego County residents should relinquish pets to their local shelter.)

 Licensing Your Cat or Dog

 Find detailed information about licensing including fees from the City of Coronado’s website.

 Contact Information1395 First Street, Coronado, CA, 92118 (south end of the Ferry Landing complex)

 Open daily, 9am – 4pm (closed for staff lunch: 11:30am-12:30pm).
 In case of emergency during the staff lunch, please call Sharon Sherman (619-435-2282) or Karen Dwinell (619-972-0330).
 Closed all major holidays.